 The Call will be administered via the Belgium Science Policy Office (BELSPO).
 Applicants should refer to the EWG website in order to register for access to the Electronic Submission Platform.
 On the website, applicants will also find the Guidelines for Applicants document.
 UK applicants should pay particular attention to the UK annex within this document.

 Please note that successful UK applicants will be asked to submit their proposal through UKRI’s Joint Electronic System (Je-S) when the funding decisions had been made, in order for ESRC to administer the Awards.
 To reduce the administrative burden on applicants during the initial application stage, applicants will not be required to upload additional UK-specific attachments to the Electronic Submission Platform at this time, except for the ’UK Funding Template – Mandatory Attachment’ which can be found on the Platform.

-The EWG website includes a partnering tool which prospective applicants can use to identify collaborators in other countries that are participating in the call.
+The EWG website includes a platform, which acts as a partnering tool and a submission platform.
+Through this tool prospective applicants can identify collaborators in other countries that are participating in the call.
 Interested parties can post their expertise and indicate that they are looking to join a collaboration, or they can put out a request for particular expertise that they require as part of a collaboration they are forming.
 The tool can also be used to identify and connect with relevant stakeholders.

 Expression of Interest (EOI)

 The call has a non-compulsory EOI stage.
 We encourage applicants considering submitting a proposal to this call to add basic information, such as their name, keywords and disciplines, onto the Electronic Submission Platform by 14 August 2020.
 This will help the funders to find suitable experts to assess the proposals.